Abror98/flutter_shopping_cart_with_flutter_bloc/README.md

 # flutter_shopping_cart

-A new Flutter project. thank to Felix
+A new Flutter project. thank to Felix Angelov

 ## Getting Started